kglasmacher/eac_be_project/README.md

 1. run prep_data script to clean and prepare all data for the analysis
 2. run final_analysis script for the analysis
+3. see output_data folder to recreate figures and tables